MRes Primary Care (Web-based Learning) / Course details

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.

-If you have any questions about the content of this unit, please contact the course unit leader, Isla Gemmell, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com
+If you have any questions about the content of this unit, please contact the course unit leader, Isla Gemmell, via email at email@example.com.
+If you have any other queries, please contact the PGT programme team at firstname.lastname@example.org.